Maimonides

 Hasidism is one of the most visible and most misunderstood movements in Jewish life.

-Jewish learning is often imagined as solitary reading over a difficult text.
+Jewish learning is often imagined as one person reading quietly over a hard text.

 Kabbalah is one of the most popularized and most distorted words in Jewish religious...